Skip to main content

 West Virginia University’s Health Science and Technology Academy (HSTA) and Bridge Initiative for Science and Technology Policy, Leadership and Communications (Bridge) would like to thank the Public Interest Technology - University Network (PIT-UN) for its grant to fund the PIT-UN Empowering Underrepresented Talent through Public Interest Technology Policy (PIT-UN Empower) program.

-The PIT-UN Empower program will
+The PIT-UN Empower Program

-• Center the needs of WV communities;
+• Centered the needs of West Virginia communities.